-Testing shouldn't be considered the last step in an implementation but rather should be incorporated in some fashion into all project phases.
-The test team should stay involved in every aspect of the project to ensure that all requirements are understood and all documentation is up-to-date so that no requirements are missed.
+Testing shouldn't be considered the last step in an implementation but instead should be incorporated into all project phases in some fashion.
+The test team should stay involved in every aspect of the project to ensure that all requirements are understood, all documentation is up to date, and no requirements are missed.